Vee339/SchoolCMS/README.md

 ### 2. API Controller

-The Web API Controller **TeacherAPIController.cs** provide endpoints for accessing the teachers information.
+The Web API Controllers such as **TeacherAPIController.cs**, **SchoolAPIController.cs** and **CourseAPIController.cs** provide endpoints for accessing and modifying the data.

 ### 3. MVC Controller

-A MVC Controller **TeacherPageController.cs** is used for routing to dynamic pages.
+The MVC Controllers (**TeacherPageController**, **StudentPageController**, **CoursePageController**) are used for routing to dynamic pages.

 ### 4. Model

-A model class representing the structure of a table in the database.
+The model classes represent the structure of the tables in the database.

 ### 5. Views

+(_example for teachers_, other follow a similar pattern)

+In TeacherPage folder:

-- List View: Displays the list of all the teachers.
+- List: Displays the list of all the teachers.

-- Show View: Display all the information about a particular teacher.
+- Show: Display all the information about a particular teacher.

+- New: Allows user to add information about a new teacher

+- Create: Add a new row in teachers table in database

+- ConfirmDelete: Confirm from the user if they really want to delete the record

+- Delete: Deletes the record from the database

 ## Features and Functionality

 ### API Endpoints

-GET /api/teachers: Returns all teachers.
+GET /api/teacher/ListTeachers: Returns all teachers.

-GET /api/teachers/{id}: Returns a teacher by ID.
+GET /api/teachers/GiveTeacherInfo/{TeacherId}: Returns a teacher by ID.

-POST /api/teachers: Adds a new teacher.
+POST /api/teachers/AddTeacher: Adds a new teacher.

-PUT /api/teachers/{id}: Updates an existing teacher.

-DELETE /api/teachers/{id}: Deletes a teacher by ID.
+DELETE /api/teachers/DeleteTeacher/{TeacherId}: Deletes a teacher by ID.

-### Dynamic Views

-Teacher List Page (/Teacher/List): Server-rendered page displaying all teachers.

-Teacher Detail Page (/Teacher/Show/{id}): Server-rendered page showing details for a specific teacher.